 Happy couples don’t fight less—they fight better.
 Gottman’s data shows stable relationships maintain roughly a 5:1 ratio of positive to negative interactions during conflict (not overall life—during actual disagreements).

-Brutal truth: You’re going to argue about money, sex, in-laws, chores, parenting, and whose turn it is to unload the dishwasher.
-The couples who thrive repair ruptures quickly, listen to understand (not to win), and take breaks when flooded.
-Avoiding conflict altogether breeds resentment.
-Perpetual fighting without repair destroys everything.
-Learn to fight fair, or watch your relationship die by a thousand cuts.
+The brutal truth is that you’re going to fight over money, sex, in-laws, chores, parenting, and whose turn it is to unload the dishwasher.
+The couples who do well are those who repair their fights fast, listen to understand, not to “win,” and take a break from each other when they’re flooded.
+Avoiding fights altogether leads to resentment.
+Constant fighting without repairing leads to the death of everything.
+Learn to fight fair, or your relationship will die from a thousand cuts.

 5. You can’t change your partner—and trying will make you both miserable.